 If you’re the kind of person who finds it easier to spend money than save it, give yourself a treat once you’ve reached a particular goal.
 Saving money means having less to spend now, but focusing on the rewards makes it feel like it’s less about deprivation and more about achieving something positive.
 Learn more about building a cash buffer in our guide How to build an emergency fund.

-7) Pay off your mortgage early if you can
+8) Overpay your mortgage if you can

 Make sure you won’t have to pay penalties if you make overpayments either.
 Many mortgage lenders will let you make extra payments up to certain limits (often around 10% of the outstanding balance or £500 a month).
 If you pay more than this you’ll be charged an early repayment penalty.